nickb808-dev/er301-Dirac/README.md

 it by an envelope, and plays it back — at a different speed to transpose.
 Many grains overlap into a continuous texture.
-Because it's time-domain, pitch shifting moves formants (the characteristic granular shimmer), transients stay sharp, and grains cost almost nothing — long grains and dense clouds are cheap, no per-grain buffers.
+Because it's time-domain, pitch shifting moves formants (the characteristic granular shimmer), transients stay sharp, and grains cost almost nothing.
+Long grains and dense clouds are cheap, no per-grain buffers.

 **Two source modes (automatic):**